khalilashraf28/khalilashraf28/README.md

 ---

 ### 🔥 Projects
+- **Robust Support and Solution Attendance Dashboard**: Created a dynamic dashboard in Streamlit for Robust Support and Solution.
+- **XTI Commission Dashboard**: Created a dynamic dashboard in Streamlit for XTI Employee's Commission.
 - **Boxes Goal Automation**: Created a dynamic dashboard in Streamlit for tracking goals and automating processes.
 - **SparkBiz**: Developed a website to simplify order and service management.
 - **Driver Drowsiness Detection**: Built an AI model to detect driver fatigue and alert in real-time.